Secure-Platforms-Lab-W-M/MASC/readme.md

 #### Running MASC with Exhaustive Scope

-The Exhaustive Scope (based on extending mSE) exhaustively seeds mutants at all locations in the target app's code allowed by Java syntax rules, i.e., class definitions, conditional segments, method bodies as well as anonymous inner class object declarations.
+The Exhaustive Scope (extended on mSE) exhaustively seeds mutants at all locations in the target app's code allowed by Java syntax rules, i.e., class definitions, conditional segments, method bodies as well as anonymous inner class object declarations.

 ```sh
 # receives runtime argument